All 9 aboard US Navy plane that overshot runway escape injury, Hawaii official says

 The P-8A aircraft overshot the runway at a Marine base on Kaneohe Bay, said U.S. Marine Corps spokesperson Gunnery Sgt.
 Orlando Perez.
 He did not have further information.

+The Honolulu Fire Department received a 911 call for a downed aircraft shortly after 2 p.m., spokesperson Malcolm K. Medrano said in an email.

+It was cloudy and rainy at the time.
+Visibility was about 1 mile (1.6 kilometers), said Thomas Vaughan, a National Weather Service meteorologist in Honolulu.

-The P-8A is often used to hunt for submarines and used in reconnaissance and intelligence gathering.
+The P-8A is often used to hunt for submarines and reconnaissance and intelligence gathering.
 It is manufactured by Boeing and shares many parts with the 737 commercial jet.

+The plane belongs to the Skinny Dragons of Patrol Squadron 4 stationed at Whidbey Island in Washington state.
+Patrol squadrons were once based at Kaneohe Bay, but now they deploy to Hawaii on a rotational basis.

-The base is about 10 miles (16 kilometers) from Honolulu on Oahu.
+Marine Corps Base Hawaii is about 10 miles (16 kilometers) from Honolulu on Oahu.
+The base houses about 9,300 military personnel and 5,100 family members.
+It’s one of several key military installations on Oahu.

+The base sits on Kaneohe Bay, which is also home to coral reefs, a breeding ground for hammerhead sharks and a University of Hawaii marine biology research institute.

+Associated Press writer Jennifer Sinco Kelleher contributed to this report.
+Dupuy reported from New York.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.